 As we head towards the end of, what has been for many, the most challenging year of our generation, we are so thankful for how you have continued to support us and the children during this time.
 Christmas is a time of faith, family, food and fun but this year, it may be celebrated differently in many parts of the world, as well as here at home, in Australia and New Zealand.

 While food relief continues to be a focus, we have been working with Partners to see what 2021 will look like post-COVID and beyond.

 This year’s Christmas Appeal has two clear objectives: Back To School and Return To Learning.

-What that looks like in 2021 in India, Bangladesh and Nepal will be based on the health, welfare and safety of the children you support and government guidelines.
+What going back to school and learning looks like in 2021 in India, Bangladesh and Nepal will be based on the health, welfare and safety of the children you support and government guidelines.

 The aim is simple.
 We want to: